-A great example of a simple Birchbox experiences is our beauty box.
-When designing it, we kept the casual beauty consumer top of mind, especially when strategizing about the amount of products someone could comfortably explore in a month or when designing the product information card that includes just enough information to help the consumer without overwhelming her.
+AT: A great example of a simple Birchbox experience is our beauty box.
+When designing it, we kept the casual beauty consumer top of mind, especially when strategizing about the number of products someone could comfortably explore in a month or when designing the product information card that includes just enough information to help the consumer without overwhelming her.

-We ensure that we’re clear on what our annual priorities are, and who owns each one.
-We have no more than four annual priorities that get most of our attention, and deliver updates on these priorities throughout the year.
+AT: We ensure that we’re clear on what our annual priorities are, and who owns each one.
+We have no more than four annual priorities that get most of our attention and deliver updates on these priorities throughout the year.

 In order to have simplicity as a strategy, you must have a realistic sense of your team’s bandwidth, so you don’t pile up initiatives and end up spread too thin.
 Simplifying requires constantly checking in to see where the creep is happening.
 What’s hard is that the creep usually doesn’t consist of initiatives that are bad ideas or things you shouldn’t do.
 Sometimes you need to say, that’s a great idea, but it doesn’t trump the initiatives we’re working on, so let’s put it on the backburner for now.